Rangers vs. Mariners Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 53 hits with nine doubles, 14 home runs, 19 walks and 49 RBI.
-He's also stolen four bases.
+- Adolis Garcia has collected 54 hits with nine doubles, 14 home runs and 19 walks.
+He has driven in 49 runs with four stolen bases.

-- Garcia brings a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .350 with a double and a walk.
+- Garcia takes a three-game streak with at least one hit into this one.
+In his last five games he is hitting .333 with a double.

 Garcia Recent Games